vonzweigbergksamuel/devops-handbook/ubuntu.md

 <br>

-## Add and run an application (Last Step for Linneaus CSCloud Setup)
+## Add and run an application (LAST STEP FOR LINNEAUS CSCloud SETUP)

 **Step 1 - Connect to the server via VsCode.
 (Refer to the previous section for instructions.)**